 As a video forensic expert, I’m seeing more and more video evidence in criminal and civil litigation today.
 I examine the evidence, often having to identify elements in video recordings, creating images that are exported from the video recording, which are identified frames from the video that reveal details that are important to the litigation, and then enlarging the resolution and dots per inch in that video frame export to help identify logos on clothing, or license plate numbers, or make and model of cars or the year of a car to help identify who the subject in the video might be.

 The work product that I build while conducting an investigation as a video forensic expert increases in size the longer the litigation continues.
-Upon completion of a criminal case or a settlement agreement by the parties involved in a civil litigation, the forensic expert must contact their client ? whether it be the court, law enforcement or a lawyer, and ask them what should be done with the original evidence that was investigated as well as the work product that was created during the investigation.
-It is best, if possible, to get their instructions in writing (particularly if the instructions are to destroy the evidence and work product), just to protect yourself and make sure all your bases are covered.
+Upon completion of a criminal case or a settlement agreement by the parties involved in civil litigation, the forensic expert must contact their client, whether it be the court, law enforcement, or a lawyer, and ask them what should be done with the original evidence that was investigated as well as the work product that was created during the investigation.
+It is best to get their instructions in writing (particularly if the instructions are to destroy the evidence and work product), just to protect yourself and make sure all your bases are covered.

 It is my responsibility, as a video forensic expert, to contact my client and ask what they want me to do with the evidence with which I was provided, as well as the work product, once the litigation is settled.
 In my opinion, there are two ways for the forensic examiner to release the work product and the original evidence that was worked on during the investigation.